-ii.
-During the year ended December 31, 2022, the Company issued 882,023 common shares for gross proceeds of \$1,659 in connection with share purchase warrants exercised.
-The fair value of the warrants exercised was \$6 and was transferred from equity reserves and recorded against share capital.
-As a result of the share purchase warrants exercised, Escorfin, a related party to the Company, was issued 454,137 common shares.
+i.
+During the three months ended March 31, 2022, the Company issued 660,247 common shares for gross proceeds of \$1,320 in connection with share purchase warrants exercised.
+As a result of the share purchase warrants exercised, Escorfin, a related party to the Company, was issued 365,862 common shares.